rails/rails/guides/source/getting_started.md

 ### Listing all Articles

 We still need a way to list all our articles, so let's do that.
-The route for this as per output of `rails routes` is:
+The route for this as per output of `bin/rails routes` is:

 ```
 articles GET    /articles(.:format)          articles#index